adloky/smalls/english/all-dorothys-adventures-in-oz.md

 "I’m glad to hear that," said the Wizard.

-**The** **Trial** **of Eureka**1
+## The Trial of Eureka1

 Several days of festivity followed, for such old friends did not often meet.
 Ozma was happy to see Dorothy again, because the Princess needed companionship.
-It was the third morning after Dorothy’s arrival, and she was sitting with Ozma and their friends, when the Princess said to her maid: "Please go to my boudoir, Jellia, and get the white

-piglet I left on the dressing-table.
+It was the third morning after Dorothy’s arrival, and she was sitting with Ozma and their friends, when the Princess said to her maid: "Please go to my boudoir, Jellia, and get the white piglet I left on the dressing-table.
 I want to play with it."
 The maiden returned with a troubled face.

 "The piglet is not there, your Highness," said she.
 "Not there!" exclaimed Ozma.
 "Are you sure?
-Was not

-the door closed?"
+Was not the door closed?"

 "Yes, your Highness; I am sure it was; for when I opened it Dorothy’s white kitten crept out and ran up the stairs."